JuliaLang/julia/doc/src/manual/profile.md

 !!! compat "Julia 1.11"

     Older versions of Julia could not capture types in all cases.
-In older versions of julia, if you see an allocation of type `Profile.Allocs.UnknownType`, it means that the profiler doesn't know what type of object was allocated.
+In older versions of Julia, if you see an allocation of type `Profile.Allocs.UnknownType`, it means that the profiler doesn't know what type of object was allocated.
 This mainly happened when the allocation was coming from generated code produced by the compiler.
 See [issue #43688](https://github.com/JuliaLang/julia/issues/43688) for more info.

-    In Julia 1.11+, all allocations should have a type reported.
+    Since Julia 1.11, all allocations should have a type reported.

 For more details on how to use this tool, please see the following talk from JuliaCon 2022: https://www.youtube.com/watch?v=BFvpwC8hEWQ